tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-16-advice-early-in-career.md

 Young leaders are often open to change, are unattached to their views, have genuine inquiry, and share a commitment with others.
 By contrast, leaders with many years of experience might be more closed off to change (*I've seen this before and it never works*).
 Their previous experiences might have persuaded them about certain views (*not this again ...*), and they might have little interest in deviating from what they found to work in previous roles (*what's the point of doing it this way?
 I already know what works*).

 As you progress through your career, how will you avoid the same trajectory as Jerry?
 It's easy to retain the attributes Senge describes when you're just starting out and haven't had to deal with all the nonsense that Jerry has been dealing with for years.
-The trick is to retain your youthful attributes despite everything that's going to happen.
+The trick is to retain your youthful attributes despite everything that's going to happen during your career.

 ## Confronting anxiety about getting older